CalSch/HackerOS/README.md

 # HackerOS
 HackerOS is an OS for hackers (Not really)
 #
-I made it as a joke for my brother
+I made it as a joke for my brother, but then I made it into three things:
+1. An OS
+2. A Scripting language
+3. A Script compiler

 # Changelog
 ## 0.2.3